rossslaney/forms-rn-cli/readme.md

 > forms-rn-cli add-screen [NameOfScreen]

-Use the Navigation instructions below to place the 'Screen' in your NavTree.

 ## Add a 'Container'

 Add a new 'Container' and associated codebehind file connected to the SessionStore in App.tsx.